-- 1. Prior to returning to the campus, everyone is required to complete a COVID-19 web-based training.
-You can access the training material here AUA Covid Training Site. - 2.
-To expedite the on-campus screening process, employees and students are asked to fill out an online COVID-19 self-check questionnaire before coming to the campus daily.
-Here is the link AUA COVID19 Self Test. - 3.
+1. Prior to returning to the campus, everyone is required to complete a COVID-19 web-based training.
+You can access the training material here AUA Covid Training Site.

+- 2. To expedite the on-campus screening process, employees and students are asked to fill out an online COVID-19 self-check questionnaire before coming to the campus daily. - 3.
 A negative COVID antigen test result is required to enter the campus.
 All students are required to take a COVID antigen test every 2 to 3 weeks.
 This test can be done through the AUA Health Clinic. - 4.
 Persons exhibiting signs and symptoms may be detained and evaluated by medical personnel or the individual will be asked to return to their home and call the Covid-19 hotline (462-6843) or contact their personal physician. - 5.
 If no signs or symptoms are present, persons will proceed to a screening station on campus.